sophiasharif/sophiasharif/README.md

 # Hi there 👋 I'm Sophia!

-I'm a Computer Science and Applied Math double major at UCLA.
+I'm a Computer Science major at UCLA.
 Check out my [personal website](https://sophiasharif.com/) to learn more about me!

 <h2>Classes I have taken</h2>
 <br>